Caucasus Research Resource Centers

-In 2004, the CRC began the largest coordinated data collection effort in the South Caucasus region known as the Caucasus Barometer.
-The Caucasus Barometer is an annually conducted nationwide survey in Georgia, Armenia and Azerbaijan that covers a wide range of, socioeconomic and political issues in the region.
-With a sample size of about 6,000 people, the Caucasus Barometer like most of the CRRC’s projects is free and available online to the public on the CRRC’s website.
-In addition to the Caucasus Barometer, the CRRC conducts annually over 10 national surveys, focus groups, and other research projects in the Southern Caucasus region.
+In 2004, CRRC began the largest coordinated data collection effort in the South Caucasus region known as the Caucasus Barometer.
+The Caucasus Barometer is a regular nationwide survey in Georgia, Armenia and, in previous years, Azerbaijan that covers a wide range of, socioeconomic and political issues in the region.
+With a sample size of about 6,000 people, the Caucasus Barometer available online to the public on the CRRC’s website.
+In addition to the Caucasus Barometer, the CRRC conducts multiple other surveys, focus groups, and other research projects in the Southern Caucasus region.

 Fellowship Programs

-The CRRC offers two fellowship programs.
+The CRRC offers fellowship programs.
 The Junior Fellowship program was established in 2004 to promote and facilitate first-hand research experience for regional novice researchers within the CRRC team.
 Fellows also receive rigorous training and contribute to the integration of the South Caucasus region into global academic circles.
 The Junior Fellowship Program has been in operation in Georgia since 2009, in Azerbaijan since 2011, and in Armenia since 2013.
 Before 2013, the Armenian office facilitated a long-standing homegrown traditional fellowship program.